Eden Park: Expansion

 The redevelopment project included a three-tier South stand replacing the old South and West stands, with a capacity of 24,000, and a three-tier East replacing the Terraces.
 The number of covered seats increased from 23,000 to 38,000.
-The redeveloped Eden Park has an internal concourse that allows people to circulate around the grounds inside the stadium, and world-class facilities, including food and beverage outlets, toilets and corporate areas, were incorporated.
+The redeveloped Eden Park has an internal concourse that allows people to circulate around the grounds inside the stadium, and facilities including food and beverage outlets, toilets and corporate areas were incorporated.
 The open plan approach to the design and establishment of a community centre and green space, and the removal of the perimeter fence, mean that the stadium has become more publicly accessible and a part of the neighbourhood.

 There were public concerns about the height of the new structure and its shading effect on many nearby houses.
 Auckland City Council received 470 submissions on the resource consent application, over 300 of which were in favour of the redevelopment.
 On 26 January 2007, Eden Park received resource consent with 91 conditions imposed.
 The consent permitted the building of new stands in place of the terraces and south stand, but did not include consent for the NZ$385 million 'full option', which would have included covered seating.